StefanManoil/MarcyAwardsManoil2/README.md

- A modular, object-oriented database program for my local high school that displays information about students who are on the school honour roll, and others who received special awards.
-(St Marcellinus S.S is currently using it!)
+- A modular, object-oriented client-side Java application for my local high school that displays information about students who are on the school honor roll, and others who received special awards.

+- Fully interactive GUI allowing to add, update, and delete data with MySQL using a JDBC connection.

+- Uses Maven to manage dependencies.

+- St Marcellinus is currently using the app on monitors in the school hallways!